andersen-lab/SARS-CoV-2_Evolution/README.md

 Another very relevant [Virological](https://virological.org/t/the-sarbecovirus-origin-of-sars-cov-2-s-furin-cleavage-site/536) post by Spyros Lytras about the evolution of the furin/polybasic cleavage site.

 A detailed dissection of the evolution of furin cleavage sites across the coronavirus family from Bob Garry and Bill Gallaher on [Virological](https://virological.org/t/naturally-occurring-indels-in-multiple-coronavirus-spikes/560).

+A followup study on [Virological](https://virological.org/t/spike-protein-sequences-of-cambodian-thai-and-japanese-bat-sarbecoviruses-provide-insights-into-the-natural-evolution-of-the-receptor-binding-domain-and-s1-s2-cleavage-site/622) looking at the many SARS-CoV-2 related viruses identified in diverse populations of bats, spread over large geographical areas.

+#### Summary of the WHO report on the "Global Study of Origins of SARS-CoV-2"
+I reanalyzed a lot of the data from the WHO report, which provided additional details of the early epidemic in Wuhan, including showing that the Huanan seafood market was the early epicenter and that SARS-CoV-2 was not widely circulating prior to the detection of the pandemic.
+I summarized all the main findings in this longer [Twitter thread](https://twitter.com/K_G_Andersen/status/1376954932004196352?s=20).

 #### Refuting the "Yan Report"